shellieD/get-ducked/README.md

 [Get Ducked - USER STORIES](https://getducked.atlassian.net/jira/software/projects/GD/boards/1)

+Assessors can log in using the details provided on the submission form.

 ### Site Goals

 * To provide user with a space to search for rubber-ducked themed products